tyc/successfulunittest/manuscript/Let_Get_Testing.md

 The variable `init_pwm_return_value` is used to configure the return value of the mock function.
 In this case, the mock function `init_pwm()` will return the value `init_pwm_return_value`.
 So make sure that the type of `init_pwm_return_value` has the same type as the return type of `init_pwm()`.

 The variable `init_pwm_reinit_value` is used to configure the mock function if it has been initialised or not.
-If it is set to TRUE, the mock function will behave as if it has been initalised.
+If it is set to TRUE, the mock function will behave as if it has been initialised.

 The construction of the test code should be next.
 It is constructed as a `for` loop where the test data is iterated over by the test code.
 It iterates for the entire dataset.